jaymecd/localtest/README.md

 1. visit http://local.test to kickstart your developer experience

-    Explore examples and guides to help you make the most of this project.
+    Explore [examples/](./examples/) code to get inspiration for customization.

 1. celebrate, share your experience and report findings